-This class of drugs works like a hormone in the body known as glucagon-like-peptide (GLP-1).
+This class of drugs works like a hormone in the body known as glucagon-like peptide (GLP-1).
 This hormone regulates one’s appetite and hunger.
-Therefore, these medications control appetite, causing individuals to eat less calories and lose weight.
+Therefore, these medications control appetite, causing individuals to eat fewer calories and lose weight.

 Examples of GLP-1 receptor agonists include Ozempic, Saxenda, Trulicity, and Rybelsus.